User Guide

 | Commas (,) | Henry, Tan |

-However, there are other common special characters used in names that are not yet supported.
-These are some suggested replacements you can use if you encounter these special characters:
+There are other common special characters used in names that are not yet supported.
+This is a non-exhaustive list of some suggested replacements you can use if you encounter these special characters:

 | Character | Invalid example | Suggested replacements (Valid) | Future support |